kyongs/SNU-BKMS2-F2023/rocksdb/README.md

 - `micros/op`: Microseconds spent processing one operation
 - `ops/sec`: Processed operations per second

+Show all of the above results in your report.

 ### Report submission
 1. Run DB_Bench to benchmark RocksDB on your system.
 2. Present the ecperimental results.
 You must include a screenshot of the terminal that includes `readrandomwriterandom :` result.

 Organize the results into a single report and submit it.
-Follow the submission guide for your report.
+Follow the [submission guide](./submission-guide.md) for your report.

 ## Frequently asked questions
 - RocksDB memory size: ``write_buffer_size`` (Number of bytes to buffer in memtable before compacting) default: 67108864 bytes